gmac/schema-stitching-handbook/type-merging-multiple-keys/README.md

 });
 ```

 The static configuration you define is simply augmented by the stitching directives transformer.
-There's no harm in configuring some types statically and adding SDL configurations onto the top.
+There's no harm in configuring some types statically and adding SDL configurations on top.
 Long-term plans anticipate adding multiple entry points setup into the SDL directives package.